Welcome to the Dallas County LEPC

 The Mission of the Dallas County LEPC is to:

-2. Develop procedures for regulated facilities to notify the LEPC, and for receiving and processing requests from the public.
+- Develop procedures for regulated facilities to notify the LEPC, and for receiving and processing requests from the LEPC.

 In 1986, the President signed into law the Superfund Amendments and Reauthorization Act of 1986 (SARA).
 This act amended the Comprehensive Environmental Response, Compensation and Liability Act of 1980 (CERCLA), commonly known as "Superfund."

-The Dallas County LEPC provides a forum for emergency management agencies, responders, industry and the public to work together to understand chemical hazards in the community, develop emergency plans in the event of an accidental release and look at ways to prevent chemical accidents.
+The Dallas County LEPC (Local Emergency Planning Committee) is a forum for emergency management agencies, responders, industry and the public to work together to understand chemical hazards in the community, develop emergency plans in the event of an accidental release and look at ways to prevent chemical accidents.
 Local industries are required to provide information to the LEPC about chemical hazards at their facilities.
-The LEPC then makes this information available to any citizen who requests it.
+The LEPC then makes this information available to the appropriate parties upon request.

 On August 1, 2013, President Barack Obama signed an Executive Order to improve the safety and security of chemical facilities and reduce the risks of hazardous chemicals to workers and communities.
 Chemicals and the facilities that manufacture, store, distribute and use them are essential to our economy.
 However, incidents such as the devastating explosion at a fertilizer plant in West, Texas in April are tragic reminders that the handling and storage of chemicals present serious risks that must be addressed.
 While the cause of the Texas explosion is under investigation, we can take some common sense steps now to improve safety and security and build on Federal agencies’ ongoing work to reduce the risks associated with hazardous chemicals. - [Read More]